ETA444/datacamp-learning/Data Scientist Professional with Python/Exploratory Data Analysis in Python.md

 ***
 ## sns.histplot()

+**Description:**
-The `.histplot()` function is used to create histograms, which represent the distribution of a numerical variable in the form of bins and their corresponding frequencies.
+The `sns.histplot()` function is used to create histograms, which represent the distribution of a numerical variable in the form of bins and their corresponding frequencies.
 It is part of the seaborn library and provides enhanced functionality compared to the basic histogram function in matplotlib.

 **Function signature:**
 ```python